Therapists in Greenwood, AR

 I want to start by saying that I truly hold a solid belief that each and every human deserves to feel happiness, love, excitement, contentment, and ultimately to achieve their dreams, desires, goals, and best-selves!
 I implement an integrative approach, with a craving to help.
 Whether that assistance be with an individual navigating ADHD, a person learning to cope with anxiety/depression, a couple for growth & change, entire family in need, I am devoted to seeking out and destroying the obstacles, strongholds, cognitive distortions, or whatever the “problem” is that is impeding their ability to live happy, healthy, fulfilled lives.

 I believe it is possible to make what is overwhelming manageable, improve daily functioning, and meet individual goals through skill development and new understandings.
-I provide support for adolescents, teens, individual adults, and couples while meeting life struggles and challenges.
+I provide support for adolescents, teens, and adults while meeting life struggles and challenges.

 I believe it is possible to make what is overwhelming manageable, improve daily functioning, and meet individual goals through skill development and new understandings.
-I provide support for adolescents, teens, individual adults, and couples while meeting life struggles and challenges.
+I provide support for adolescents, teens, and adults while meeting life struggles and challenges.

 Hello and Welcome!
 My name is Carol and I am a Licensed Professional Counselor in the state of Arkansas since 2010.
 I am also registered to see online clients in the state of Florida.
 My experience ranges from individual and family therapy in a clinical setting to working with children and adolescents as a school- based therapist.
 I have helped adults, children and families with issues such as anxiety, depression, communication, family/ relationship conflicts, parenting, self -esteem, self-acceptance, and life goals.